 Memorial Garden: Remembering two lost firefighters

-- Tuesday, Nov.
-15 and Wednesday, Nov.
-16th – Join the Ivan and Zach Memorial Gardens Committee starting at 9am on Broad St. We are starting to build the gardens and memorial!
+- Saturday, June 3, 2023 – Join the Ivan and Zach Memorial Gardens Committee starting at 11am on Broad St. We are starting to build the gardens and memorial!
 Find the Facebook event HERE.

 For generations, the Weaver Organ and Piano made instruments that families used to play music.
 People would gather, listening to the lively entertainment.
 Sometimes, these groups did without a piano player.
 Weaver-made player pianos serenaded them with music.